Skip to main content

 • “The main story is a grand mess, with only the barest of hands-on tutorial and an atrocious early game grind.”

-• “The story and characters are dull and generic; you get paid nothing, some quests seem literally impossible, and the graphics are an eyesore.”
+• “The story and characters are dull and generic; you get paid nothing, some quests seem literally impossible, and there doesn't even seem to be a reason to upgrade to a new ship.”

 • “As it is, missions often can't be finished because critical events aren't triggered due to bugs.”